Breaking news: Television

+Breaking news reports are often incomplete because reporters have only a basic awareness of the story.
+For example, major U.S. broadcast networks analyzed the search warrant affidavit related to the FBI search of Mar-a-Lago in real time, while on the air, breaking into programming immediately after the document was released.
+The Radio Television Digital News Association (RTDNA) maintains a list of guidelines for broadcasters reporting breaking news.

 Talking heads

 Breaking news reports often face the same problems in reporting: no footage of the incident, no reporters at the scene, and little available information.
 To be able to report on current affairs despite this, many networks either employ full-time (typical in the United States) or contact freelance (typical in the United Kingdom) experts and pundits to be "talking heads".
 These people have either experience or expertise and are considered reliable by the general public.
 They have been common on television, and can also appear on radio.

 In the United States, the competitive nature of commercial networks has allowed for pundits to develop their skills and dedicate themselves to respond to breaking news with analysis in a variety of fields, most often political.
 These talking heads can be paid millions to work exclusively for a network.
 In the United Kingdom, TV talking heads are sometimes considered filler who talk around the subject.
 They are not full-time employees of networks and are not always paid – when they are it is a flat fee for the slot – and will be urgently called in to discuss the relevant field (in which they will typically work full-time).
 Pundits in the UK have said that they do it because they deem it important to get expert coverage of breaking news, and because it can put their field (and themselves) in the spotlight.
 Research has suggested that talking heads in the United States are more likely to be partial than talking heads in the United Kingdom.

 In 2015, the Financial Times suggested that with modern technological developments broadening news coverage, and with networks opting to show "livelier" non-expert comments from social media more, the need for talking heads may be shrinking.